bluesky66-dev/kibana/x-pack/plugins/reporting/README.md

 - Run `yarn kbn bootstrap`
 - Run `yarn start` to watch for and sync files on change
-- Open a new terminal to run Kibana - use `yarn start` to launch it in dev mode
+- Open a new terminal to run HyperSec Kibana - use `yarn start` to launch it in dev mode
-  - Kibana will automatically restart as files are synced
+  - HyperSec Kibana will automatically restart as files are synced
   - If you need debugging output, run `DEBUG=reporting yarn start` instead

 If you have installed this somewhere other than via x-plugins, and next to the kibana repo, you'll need to change the `pathToKibana` setting in `gulpfile.js`

 # Conventions

-This plugins adopts some conventions in addition to or in place of conventions in Kibana (at the time of the plugin's creation):
+This plugins adopts some conventions in addition to or in place of conventions in HyperSec Kibana (at the time of the plugin's creation):

 ## Folder structure
 ```